-- (a) The duration of study for the Postgraduate Diploma in Financial Planning (degree code 35001) is a minimum of one year. - (b) The duration of study for the Postgraduate Diploma in Financial Planning (degree code 35001) is a maximum of two years from the date of first registration.
-For part time students, who meet

-(c) Credits for any module passed in the Postgraduate Diploma in Financial Planning will only be valid for a period of 3 years (from date of registration).
+- a.
+The duration of study for the Postgraduate Diploma in Financial Planning (degree code 35001) is a minimum of one year. - b.
+The duration of study for the Postgraduate Diploma in Financial Planning (degree code 35001) is a maximum of two years from the date of first registration.
+For part time students, who meet the requirements of the UFS for part time students, the maximum residential period will be three years from the date of first registration - c.
+Credits for any module passed in the Postgraduate Diploma in Financial Planning will only be valid for a period of 3 years (from date of registration).
 In the event that any credits lapse during the registration for the Diploma, the student will be expected to repeat the module(s) in question in order to be awarded the Diploma.

-Rule E15.5 Diploma with distinction
+Diploma with distinction